-Absences, Deductions for 41
+Absences, Deductions for 40

 from College 21

-from Stated Exercises 22
+from Stated Exercises 21

 Accrediting 16

 Administration, Officers of 12

 Admission Requirements 26

-Advanced Study 32
+Advanced Study 33

 Advisers 35

-Alumni Association of Western Maryland College 101
+Alumni Association of Western Maryland College 99

 Athletic Field 18

 Basic Requirements for Graduation 27

-Bequests, Forms of 105
+Bequests, Forms of 104

-Bills, Terms of Payment 38
+Bills, Terms of Payment 37

-Brills, Terms of Payment Breakage Deposit 41
+Breakage Deposit 40

 Buildings, History of 16

-Calendar for 1937-1938 4,5
+Calendar for 1938-1939 4,5

-Calendar for 1937-1938 40

-Change of Grade 35
+Change of Grade 39

-Change of Program 15
+Change of Program 35

-Church, Connection of the College with 35
+Church, Connection of the College with 15

-Classification of Students 5
+Classification of Students 35

-College Year, The
+College Year, The 5

-College Plant, The 39 34
+College Plant, The 16

-Commencement Honors, Conditions of 13
+Commencement Honors, Conditions of

-Correspondence, Directions for 36
+Correspondence, Directions for 13

-Courses and Honors, Regulations as to
+Courses and Honors, Regulations as to.
+36

-Courses of Instruction SELECTION OF THE SECOND
+Courses of Instruction 41

 Art

-Astronomy
+Astronomy 42

-Bible 15/ 5/50
+Bible 76

 Biology

-Business Administration
+Business Administration THE RESERVE OF THE PARTY OF THE

-Chemistry
+46

 Classical Culture

 Classics

-Economics ,
+Economics

-Education 53
+Education

-English 56
+English 54

 Extension Courses for Teachers

 French

-Geology 60
+Geology

 German

-Greek 48

-History 61
+~ ,

-Home Economics .
-63
+History Home Economics

-Latin .
-49
+102

-Mathematics .
-65
+Mathematics 64

-Military Science 67
+Military Science 66

-Music 68
+Music 67

-Musical Organizations 73
+Musical Organizations 71

-Mythology 50
+Mythology 49

-Philosophy and Psychology 73
+Philosophy and Psychology 71

-Physical and Health Education 73
+Physical and Health Education 72

-Physics 75
+Physics 74

-Piano 70
+Piano 69

-Pipe Organ 72
+Pipe Organ

-Political Science 62
+Political Science 61

-Public School Music 70
+Public School Music 68

-Pre-Medical 67
+Pre-Medical 65

-Religious Education 76
+Religious Education 75

-Secretarial Studies 79
+Secretarial Studies 78

-Spanish 80

-Speech 80
+O 02 22

+Spech 3.1

-Theoretical Music 68
+Theoretical Music

+Violin THE REAL PROPERTY.

-Violin 72
+Violin

-Voice 71
+Voice 90

 Curriculum, General Discussion of 30

-Degree, Requirements for Bachelor of Arts 97 94
+Degree, Requirements for Bachelor of Arts

-Requirements for Master of Arts.
-33
+Requirements for Master of Arts

-Degrees and Commencement Honors.
-33

 Degrees and Commencement Honors

-Degrees and Honors Conferred Commencement of 1936 96
+Degrees and Honors Conferred Commencement of 1937

-Endowments, Special 37
+Endowments, Special 102

-Examinations, Extra 22, 40
+Examinations, Extra 22, 39

 General 32

-Expenses 38
+Expenses

 Faculty, List of Members 9

-Standing Committees of 12
+Standing Committees of

 Farm, College

-Fees, Laboratory 40
+Fees, Laboratory 39

-Fifth Year, The
+Fifth Year, The 29

-Freshman and Sophomore Years 30
+Freshman and Sophomore Years

-Freshman Week 26
+Freshman Period

-Grades and Awards 33
+Grades and Awards

-Graduates in the College, 1936.
-96
+Graduates in the College, 1937.

-in Supplementary Courses 99

-Recapitulation of 102
+Recapitulation of

-Graduation, Requirements for 102
+Graduation, Requirements for 27, 34

-History of the College 27, 84

-History of the College
+History of the College 14

-Honor Points 34
+Honor Points

-Honor Societies 36
+Honor Societies

-Honors Conferred at the Commencement of 1936 96
+Honors Conferred at the Commencement of 1937

-Regulations as to 34
+Regulations as to

-Information Conerel
+Infirmary No. of Concession, Name of Street, or other Designation, or other

-Information General 10
+Information General

 Junior and Senior Years 32

 Laboratories, Description of 20

-Late Entrance 41
+Late Entrance 40

-Late Return 22, 41
+Late Return 22, 40

 Library 18, 19

 Major Courses 27

 Military Training 24

 Outfit, Student's 20

 Prizes 36

 Promotion to a Higher Class 35

-Registration, Regulations Concerning26, 35, 39, 41
+Registration, Regulations Concerning26, 35, 38, 40

 Regulations, General 20

 Religious Exercises 23

 Reports to Parents and Guardians 33

 Rooms, Assignment of 21

-Scholarships 23, 37
+Scholarships 23, 102

 School of Education, The 27

 State, Connection of the College with 15

-Student Government 24
+Student Government 01

-Students, Register of 82
+Students, Register of 81

-Teaching, Qualifications for 27
+Teaching, Qualifications for 28

-Textbooks and Stationery 41
+Textbooks and Stationery

-Transcripts 41
+Transcripts 4.0

-Trustees, Board of 7
+Trustees, Board of

 Officers of

 Standing Committees of

-Visiting, Regulations Concerning 21
+Visiting Regulations Concerning 21